rsdoiel/antenna/planet.md

 ---

-## Thailand and Cambodia agree to 'unconditional' ceasefire
+## Thailand and Cambodia truce agreement comes into effect

 date: 2025-07-28, from: RTÉ News